With patience comes knowledge, better outcomes and the opportunity to live in the moment.

 One thing that excites me is working as a team to accomplish something difficult and great.
 The accomplishment is always rewarding but it’s the climb to accomplishment with creative thinking and dedication that excites me.
 If a task or goal seems difficult then the climb to accomplishing that goal will be exciting.

 What is one habit of yours that makes you more productive as an entrepreneur?

-A habit of mine that I feel makes me more productive as an entrepreneur is my habit for learning something new daily.
-The new thing may be up and downward trends in the stock market, economic concerns, why my colleague chose that path instead of the other, why medical marijuana in different forms helps certain aliments or simply why my son views a subject in a different light then I do.
-I want to learn and I feel the information sought and gained on an everyday basis will come up again for my benefit in one way or another during my career and it has thus far.
+A habit of mine that I feel makes me more productive as an entrepreneur is my habit for learning something new every day.
+The new thing may be up and downward trends in the stock market, economic concerns, why my colleague chose one path instead of another, why medical marijuana in different forms helps certain aliments, or simply why my son views a subject in a different light than I do.
+I want to learn, and I feel the information sought and gained on an everyday basis will come up again for my benefit in one way or another during my career.
+Thus far, this has been the case.